Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Conclusion and outlook

 \section{Conclusion and outlook}

 We have presented the proof-of-principle realization of the two-ququarts quantum processor based on $^{171}$Yb$^{+}$ ions.
-Such system is computationally analogous to a four-qubit processor and, thus, demonstrates an effectiveness of the qudit approach to quantum computers scaling.
-The qudits are encoded in Zeeman structure of $\,^2S_{1/2}(F=0)$ and $\,^2D_{3/2}(F=2)$ levels, which are coupled via electric quadrupole transition at 435.5 nm.
+Such a system is computationally analogous to a four-qubit processor and, thus, it may indicate on the potential advantages of the qudit approach to quantum computing.
+The qudits are encoded in the Zeeman structure of $\,^2S_{1/2}(F=0)$ and $\,^2D_{3/2}(F=2)$ levels, which are coupled via electric quadrupole transition at 435.5 nm.
 The system allows encoding qudits with $d$ up to 6, however in this demonstration only part of the available levels were used ($d=4$).
-We have realized single- and two-qudit gates which constitute a universal gate set.
-The estimated fidelities of single-qudit gates range from $83\%$ to $89\%$ and $65\%$ for two-qudit gates.
+We have realized single-qudit and two-qudit gates which constitute a universal gate set.
+The estimated fidelities of single-qudit gates range from $83\%$ to $89\%$ and $65\%$ for two-qudit gate.
 These fidelities are limited at the moment by the temperature of the ions and addressing laser phase noise.
-The results can be rather straightforwardly improved in our next generation of the setup to reach the parameters reported in e.g.~\cite{Ringbauer2021}.
-At the same time, the energy structure of the $^{171}$Yb$^{+}$ promises several advantages in developing decoherence-free qudit systems.
+The results can be improved in our next generations of the setup, so we expect to reach the parameters regime reported in e.g. in Ref.~\cite{Ringbauer2021}.
+At the same time, the energy structure of the $^{171}$Yb$^{+}$ promises several advantages in developing decoherence-free qudit systems~\cite{Valahu2022}.

 As we expect, with the increase in the number of qudits and fidelity of operations, qudit-based quantum processors will be able to demonstrate their advantages in realizing quantum algorithms in comparisons with their qubit-based counterparts.
 As it has been shown in Ref.~\cite{Nikolaeva2021}, the qudit-based realization provides an advantage both in the circuit width and depth.
-We would like also note that the use of qudits besides quantum computing, offers certain perspectives in quantum teleportation~\cite{Pan2019} and quantum communications~\cite{Gisin2002,Boyd2015}, as well as opens up opportunities for uncovering fundamental concepts of quantum mechanics~\cite{Li2013,Frydryszak2017,Zyczkowski2022}.
+We would also like to note that the use of qudits besides quantum computing, offers certain perspectives in quantum teleportation~\cite{Pan2019} and quantum communications~\cite{Gisin2002,Boyd2015}, as well as opens up opportunities for uncovering fundamental concepts of quantum mechanics~\cite{Li2013,Frydryszak2017,Zyczkowski2022}.
 Thus, we expect that the future research on trapped ion qudits will be beneficial for various research avenues.